Apple announced macOS 13 version 13.0, "Ventura," on 06 Jun 2022 and released it on 24 Oct 2022.

 Quicken has moved to a rental model also.
 There are various versions, Starter, Deluxe, Premier.
 Banktivity 7 worked for me on Ventura and was not rental software.
 It stopped working without notice in mid February.
 Bought a subscription to Banktivity 8, grrr.
+Now Banktivity 9 is out.
 Maybe I will look at GNU Cash.

 Once you are satisfied that your computer works acceptably, and you are going to stay on Ventura, you can make some adjustments.

 You will probably want to set up per-user customizations, such as your desktop background and screensaver.
 Visit every setting in and make sure it is what you want, and choose values for new settings.
 After each new OS generation this is something of an adventure; functions get renamed and moved around.
 See below.

 If you use your computer for programming, you'll need to re-install your tools, which may have release-dependent parts.
 Do these steps in the right order.